thz/probe/README.md

 # thz/probe -- Probe TCP/TLS endpoints

+## What is this?

+ - a tool to diagnose TCP/TLS connections
+ - a tool to probe TCP/TLS endpoints (`probe probe`)
+ - a tool to observe incoming TCP/TLS connections (`probe capture`)

+Next to DNS and certificate details, SNI headers and proxy protocol headers (v1 and v2) are verbosley sent and received.

 ## Why this tool?

 To diagnose a failing TLS connection to foo.example.com:12345, I used to: